 - ringing in your ears

 Sleep deprivation can cause serious problems.
-Tired people are more likely to make mistakes, have accidents, perform poorly at school or work, have relations problems or become depressed.
+Tired people are more likely to make mistakes, have accidents, perform poorly at school or work, have relations problems, or become depressed.
 By simply treating your TMJ, you’ll be able to get a restful night’s sleep once again.
+As a bonus, you will wake up feeling refreshed and nearly pain-free.
+Without daily pain or headaches, you can get your life back on track!
+What can you accomplish in a pain-free day?
+Dr. Nehawandian can create an individualized treatment plan for your TMJ.

-If you suspect that TMJ may be robbing you of a good night’s sleep, take our on-line TMJ test.
-Trained in neuromuscular dentistry, I will review your test results for free and contact you within 48 hours with an evaluation of what might be causing your TMJ related sleep problems.
+If you suspect that TMJ may be robbing you of a good night’s sleep, take our online TMJ test.
+Trained in neuromuscular dentistry, Dr. Nehawandian will review your test results for free and contact you within 48 hours with an evaluation of what might be causing your TMJ related sleep problems.
+Then, you can visit her in the office for a complete evaluation and a diagnosis and treatment plan.
+Reducing your TMJ pain and getting a better night of sleep is just a few appointments away.
+All it takes is a simple TMJ consultation at our Los Gatos dental office.
+Schedule a consultation by calling (408) 354-5600 today.